 Smith-Babcock-Williams Writing Competition

-The winning entry will be awarded a prize of $2,000 and submitted for publication in The Urban Lawyer, the law journal of the American Bar Association's Section of State & Local Government Law.
-The Second Place paper will receive a prize of $400, and one Honorable Mention prize of $100 will be awarded as well.
+The Planning & Law Division of the American Planning Association announces its 33d Annual Smith-Babcock-Williams Student Writing Competition.
+The winning entry in the competition will be awarded a prize of $2,000 and will be submitted for publication in The Urban Lawyer, the law journal of the American Bar Association's Section of State & Local Government Law.
+The Second Place paper will receive a prize of $400 and one Honorable Mention prize of $100 will also be awarded.